Grace Episcopal Chapel – Rockville, South Carolina

 Several improvements were made to the chapel after the war, including the addition of the chancel which was built in 1890.
 Following the devastating Sea Islands Hurricane of 1893, the chapel was used as a meeting place by American Red Cross founder Clara Barton, who came to Rockville to organize recovery efforts.

-The chapel is included in the Rockville Historic District, which was added to the National Register of Historic Places in 1972.
+The chapel is part of St. Johns Parish and is included in the Rockville Historic District, which was added to the National Register of Historic Places in 1972.

 You may not use them in any form without written consent.